-The ML engineering landscape has shifted dramatically with the rise of LLMs.
+The ML engineering field has shifted dramatically with the rise of LLMs.
 We break down what top companies actually build, how to structure your learning, and the key systems topics that differentiate engineers in 2026.

-This guide breaks down exactly what you need to master, and how to structure your learning.
+This guide breaks down exactly what you need to master and how to structure your learning.

 Here's what happened: